 810:25-5-3.
-Renewal Affidavit of exempt status renewal process
+Affidavit of exempt status renewal process

 An unexpired Affidavit of Exempt Status may be renewed by filing a new Affidavit of Exempt Status before expiration.
-The criteria for renewal of a certificate of noncoverage shall be the same as that for a new applicant Affidavit of Exempt Status, as provided in 810:25-5-1(a).
+The criteria for renewal shall be the same as that for a new